 Backpacks for Lightweight Backpacking

 Most modern lightweight backpacks weigh around 2 pounds or less.
-Popular small brands include Gossamer Gear, Hyperlight Mountain Gear, and Ultralight Adventure Equipment (I personally love my ULA Circuit).
+Popular small brands include Gossamer Gear, Hyperlite Mountain Gear, and Ultralight Adventure Equipment (I personally love my ULA Circuit).
 Among “traditional” outdoor gear brands, Osprey is making inroads into the lightweight backpack world with their Exos / Eja models, and now their even lighter Levity / Lumina packs.
-For more ideas, see this post on popular backpacks for thru hiking the John Muir Trail.
+For more ideas, see this post on popular backpacks for thru hiking the John Muir Trail, and this post on ultralight 40 liter backpacks for those who really want to lighten up.

 Consider day packs for shorter trips.
 My go-to ultralight pack is a well-loved 33 liter model by Inov-8 designed for adventure running and fastpacking.
 It only cost about $50 and is pretty small, but I can attach a bulky item like my sleeping bag to the outside.
 It won’t fit more than a few days of food, but for a fast and light long weekend it’s perfect.
 Unfortunately it’s no longer in production, but this fastpacking pack from Ultimate Direction is a similar idea.